bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 ## 0.08980047
 {% endhighlight %}

 If we want to identify the unique measure of the relationship between yards per drive and greens in regulation then we need to control for driving accuracy; this is known as a **first-order partial correlation**.
 We can do this by applying the `pcor.test()` function to assess the partial correlation between two specific variables controlling for a third; or we can use `pcor()` which provides the same information but for all variables assessed.
 The results illustrate that when we control for driving accuracy, the relationship between yards per drive and greens in regulation is significant.
-The simple correlation suggested an $r = 0.09$ (*p*-value $=0.21$); however, after controlling for driving accuracy the first-order correlation between yards per drive and greens in regulation is $r = 0..40$ (*p*-value $<0.01$).
+The simple correlation suggested an *r* = 0.09 (*p*-value = 0.21); however, after controlling for driving accuracy the first-order correlation between yards per drive and greens in regulation is *r* = 0.40 (*p*-value < 0.01).
 This makes sense as it suggests that when we hold driving accuracy constant, the length of drive is associated positively with getting to the green in regulation.